 Social issue documentary films that build cross cultural bridges

-The story of Shalom Ireland Director Valerie Lapin Ganley's great-grandparents, Jacob and Fanny Lappin, is featured in the Waterford Institute of Technology Representation of Jews in Irish Literature Exhibition.
+The story of Shalom Ireland Director Valerie Lapin Ganley's great-grandparents, Jacob and Fanny Diamond Lappin, was featured in a museum display during the Waterford Institute of Technology's presentation of Representations of Jews in Irish Literature, a traveling exhibition, in 2017.
 The couple's wedding was the first Jewish wedding held in Waterford, Ireland and was the inspiration for Shalom Ireland.